 4. Prohibitive costs and lack of insurance coverage

 Currently, 30% of therapists do not accept insurance.
 Additionally, even when providers do accept insurance, individual insurance companies may not choose to cover essential mental health treatment.
 Currently, insurance companies decide when mental health treatment should end without considering the expertise of a patient’s care providers.
 Often, inpatient treatment ends after 30 days when long-term care (4-9 months) is required for safe and lasting recovery.
 Private facilities usually run 15% below capacity due to insurance complications, reducing access to treatment for those needing it.
+The lack of insurance coverage means that many people who otherwise would like to receive mental healthcare do not, adding to the larger mental health crisis.

 - Mental health care should be comprehensively reimbursed by public and private insurance plans on par with other forms of acute care.
-Repairing psychological damage incurred after an acute psychiatric episode takes time and money, however, it is possible with the right resources.
+Repairing psychological damage incurred after an acute psychiatric episode takes time and money; however, it is possible with the right resources.
 When people do not receive the care they need, they often develop a chronic disability, leading to a significantly reduced lifespan and many years of lost productivity.
 Investing in appropriate care is effective and beneficial to individuals and society.

 5. Not enough long-term care centers